Welcome to Shanghai

 Religion

 There are five religions officially recognized in China: Protestantism, Catholicism, Islam, Taoism, and Buddhism.
 There is little knowledge of or exposure to other religions in China.
 Chinese people—while not usually religious themselves—are on the whole very open to religion and generally interested to learn about different faiths.
 It is a fairly common occurrence for foreigners to be asked about their religions.
 Proselytizing is illegal in China, but personal religious observance and practice is fine for foreign students.
-Worship services are available for most major religions in Shanghai, but the majority are open exclusively to holders of foreign passports (non-Chinese citizens), and students will be expected to present their passports in order to participate in organized religious events/services.
+Worship services are available for most major religions in Shanghai, with many churches offering separate services for local Chinese attendees and foreign attendees.
+Some churches require a foreign passport and others may require registration through a WeChat app to attend.

 Cost of Living